sixem/imagerot/README.md

 ## 🧪 Example Usage
 The basic usage is the same in Node as it is in the browser.

-The general workflow consists of staging (preparing) an input, then modifying it by applying different modes or [effects](https://github.com/sixem/imagerot/blob/main/EFFECTS.md):
+The general workflow consists of staging (preparing) an input, then modifying it by applying different modes or [effects](https://github.com/sixem/imagerot/blob/main/EFFECTS.md) to it:
 ```js
 let staged = await imagerot.stage({
     // This can be a browser File, a pre-staged variable or even a Buffer returned from `fs`